Money Expert > Car Insurance > Medical Conditions & Car Insurance

 The government has established minimum eyesight standards for drivers, requiring motorists to be able to (with contacts or glasses, if necessary) read a car number plate from a distance of 20 metres and to have a visual acuity of at least 0.5 (6/12) on the Snellen scale.

 Motorists must also have adequate fields of vision.
 The standards are more stringent for lorry and bus drivers.
 Your eyesight will be tested against these standards at the start of your practical driving test.
-If you can't pass the vision test (using corrective lens, if you need them), you'll automatically fail the test, the DVLA will be informed, and your licence will be revoked.
+If you can't pass the vision test (using corrective lenses, if you need them), you'll automatically fail the test, the DVLA will be informed, and your licence will be revoked.

-If you need glasses or contacts to pass the test, you're legally required to wear them whilst driving.
+If you need glasses or contact lenses to pass the test, you're legally required to wear them whilst driving.
 If you aren't wearing them and cause a collision, you can be fined up to £1,000, face prosecution and even prison time, and invalidate your insurance.
-You should have regular eye tests, particularly as you age, to detect worsening of your short or far-sightenedness or the development of cataracts, glaucoma, or night blindness, all of which you might not notice but can significantly impact your ability to safely drive.
+You should have regular eye tests, particularly as you age, to detect worsening of your short or far-sightedness or the development of cataracts, glaucoma, or night blindness, all of which you might not notice but can significantly impact your ability to safely drive.

 If your sight deteriorates or if you lose vision in one eye, you must immediately notify the DVLA and your insurance company.